niloysaha/market-simulator/README.md

-# market-simulator
+# Market-simulator
-A market simulator I can use to test and automate my trading strategies without relying on paid charting software like tradingview.
+A market simulator that pulls real price information that I can use to test and automate my trading strategies without relying on paid charting software like tradingview.

 Later adding features that will connect to the exchange bitfinex so I am not limited to using their web interface to make orders and perform trades on my behalf.